-The kids who get done first will go on the computer until the rest catch up.
-Since my second grader gets done much more quickly than my seventh grader, he usually goes first.
-He gets about 30 minutes until the fifth grader is finished and then they switch.
-This is a great time for us to use T4L.
+The children who finish first will go on the computer until the rest catch up.
+This is a great time to use Time4Learning.
 It really helps them to feel that they are having fun, but they are still actively learning.

 Time4Learning’s experience shows that there is no single, best homeschool material.
 Rather than feeling torn between homeschool resources, parents should select a diverse blend of materials and activities.

 For families with more than one child, choosing a homeschool curriculum can be more problematic.
 What works for one child may not work for another.
 What works for one subject may not work on the next.
 What works one year, may fall flat the very next year.

 Some of the features that make Time4Learning so successful include: